-New York City's Transformative Justice Hub, a new container for people interested in transformative justice and community accountability, launched this fall.
+New York City's Transformative Justice Hub, a new container for people interested in transformative justice and community accountability, launched in 2019.

 Our fifth event was held online on Saturday, May 30 from 12-2:15pm.
 The focus of the workshop was 'Support New York Accountability Curriculum: Lessons Learned'.